viklund/courses/rnaseq/labs/isoform-visualisation.md

 # Importing the Pac bio reads mapped to the genome

 You can use a web browser to access the BAM file containing all PacBio reads mapped to the genome [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/).
-Unfortunately there are no PacBio reads that mapped to the **RAB11FIP5** gene.
+Unfortunately there are no PacBio reads that mapped to the **RAB11FIP5** gene, but you can look at other loci.

 How do the PacBio reads from full length transcripts compare to the transcripts assembled from short reads?